-Although Daniels does a good job of highlighting most of the important moments that happen throughout Cecils and the extended Gaines family, there is a tendency in places to jump from one period to the next in an attempt to get as much in as possible during the runtime, meaning that some elements felt truncated and some aspects of the film that you feel might have been important, were left out entirely.
-Maybe a TV miniseries would have worked better and allowed not only extended character development but also given the makers time to tie up all the subplots that we were treated too but never sufficiently tied up.
+Although Daniels does a good job of highlighting most of the important moments that happen throughout Cecils and the extended Gaines family, there is a tendency in places to jump from one period to the next in an attempt to get as much in as possible during the runtime, meaning that some elements felt truncated.
+Some aspects of the film that you feel might have been important, were left out entirely.
+Maybe a TV miniseries would have worked better and allowed extended character development and given the makers time to tie up all the subplots that we were treated to but never sufficiently tied up.

 The Butler isn’t a masterpiece but is both an interesting and inspiring story that accomplishes a lot during its packed running time, a film where the lead character struggles to keep his grace and dignity despite challenging and extremely difficult circumstances.